scaleoutsystems/digital-pathology-tutorial/README.md

 ```
 where NR_OF_PARTITIONS are the number of equal sized splits of the dataset.
 The script will also downsample the images.
 To modify this behavior, simply edit prepare_dataset.py.

-## Training, evaluating and serving a given version of the model from the FEDn model trail (Scaleout Studio)
+## Training, evaluating and serving the FEDn model (Scaleout Studio)
 The following sections assumes that you are working in a Scaleout Studio project ((Scaleout Studio)[https://www.scaleoutsystems.com/features]).

 ### Training a centralized model for given data partitions